 Working in tandem with Salesforce, Panopto’s cloud-based video CMS makes video easier to record and share information than ever before and without typing.
 With video players and video management tools integrated right into Salesforce, complete with federated search and single sign-on, Panopto brings unprecedented communication tools to your mobile workforce.

-To learn how your sales organization can leverage mobile video to spend less time recording call and meeting notes using Panopto, contact a member of our team today to schedule a demo or sign up for a free trial.
+To learn how your sales organization can leverage mobile video to spend less time recording call and meeting notes using Panopto, contact a member of our team today to request a free trial.